The Imposters by Tom Rachman

 Scroll down to buy my books.

 My short stories have been published in many literary journals and shortlisted in prizes.
 Baker, Emily and Me, won the 2014 BBC Opening Lines competition (read it here), and my story, A Quiet Tidy Man, won the Royal Academy and Pin Drop short story award 2016, (Listen to Juliet Stevenson reading it), and it has been included in the Pin Drop / Simon & Schuster anthology: A Short Affair.
+My most recent story, Another Land Beneath was published in the 2025 collection, Unquiet Guests.

 *